A Public Affair (song): Critical reception

 Chuck Taylor of Billboard magazine called the song's production "wildly adventurous" and "maddeningly catchy", and the song itself "A perfect record."
 About.com's Bill Lamb gave the song 4 out of 5 stars, saying that is "one of the best pop singles of her career" and citing that the song "follows a classic disco game plan even including a retro percussion breakdown.
 The icing on the cake is a line borrowed from the Diana Ross version of 'Ain't No Mountain High Enough'.
 As it is, 'A Public Affair' is perfect for early evening party play.
 With some beefing up, it can easily become a peak hour dance hit".
-Teen People called the song a fun, frothy dance track reminiscent of early Madonna; some in the media have criticized the unoriginality of the song because of its strong similarity to Madonna's "Holiday".
+Teen People called the song a fun, frothy dance track reminiscent of early Madonna.
+Some criticized the song because of its similarity to Madonna's "Holiday".
 "A Public Affair" received numerous comparisons to Janet Jackson, considered to reference "classic Janet" for its "breathy vocals, cheery, almost sickeningly sweet melody," and "mid-song giggle."
 Newsday also described it as "channeling Janet-era Jackson."

+Accolades

 Commercial release

 The Yahoo!
-Music download of the song gained media attention because it was made available in MP3 format, without Digital Rights Management, which is normally used to restrict copying of commercially released singles.
+Music download of the song gained media attention because it was made available in MP3 format, without digital rights management, which is normally used to restrict copying of commercially released singles.
 However, the price to download the song was $1.99, higher than the $0.99 norm for most DRM-restricted tracks.
 The increased price was rationalized not by the DRM-free format, but by offering users the ability to "personalize" the song with a specific name.
 The single was released in North America and Australia in 2006.
 Later the song was released in Europe in February 2007.